Cultural transformation has an error budget

 The migration succeeds when nobody calls it one

 A production incident or a routine deployment.
-The team responds through version-controlled changes, tested fixes, automated deployment.
+The team responds through version-controlled changes, tested fixes, and automated deployment.
 The old path doesn't occur to anyone.
 It stopped being the default somewhere between the second and third practice, and nobody marked the date.